Become a Votebeat sponsor

 At nearly the end of Tuesday night’s vice-presidential debate came a simple but important question, directed at GOP candidate JD Vance, about certifying the presidential race.
 By dodging the question and attempting to portray January 2021 as a peaceful transfer of power, Vance opened up a chasm between him and his Democratic opponent, Minnesota Gov. Tim Walz, about how differently the two see threats to democracy.

-After describing the mountain of evidence debunking Donald Trump’s claims of a stolen 2020 election, moderator Norah O’Donnell reminded Vance of his past remarks about how he would have rejected certifying the 2020 election and pointed out that legal experts say that move would be “unconstitutional and illegal.”
+After describing the mountain of evidence debunking Donald Trump’s claims of a stolen 2020 election, CBS News moderator Norah O’Donnell reminded Vance of his past remarks about how he would have rejected certifying the 2020 election and pointed out that legal experts say that move would be “unconstitutional and illegal.”

 Then she asked him, “Would you again seek to challenge this year’s election results even if every governor certifies the results?”